UWC2-APIDOC/to-do-service-public/docs/tutorials/before-you-start-a-tutorial.md

 ## Test your development system

-To test your development system:.
+To test your development system, follow these steps:

 1. Create and checkout a test branch of your fork of the To-Do-service repo.
 Your `GitHub repo workspace` is the directory that contains your fork of the `to-do-service` repo.